mdmarufsarker/es6-setup/README.md

 # Features

+- You can easily compile scss code into css code
 - You can easily compile es6 code into es5 code
 - For writing javascript codes a dedicated folder called src is available
+- For writing scss codes a dedicated folder called src/scss is available
+- All the output can be found on the build folder

 ## Want to use this repository?
 Follow the instructions